FCC certification, scope and applicability

 Non-US manufacturer

-Section titled “Non-US manufacturer”Must designate a U.S. Agent for Service established in the US.
+Section titled “Non-US manufacturer”Must designate a U.S. Agent for Service of Process established in the US.
 This agent:

 - is reachable for FCC inquiries;

-- is mentioned in the file submitted to the TCB.
+- is identified (name, address, contact details) in the certification application submitted to the TCB.

-Since 2023, the FCC has reinforced this obligation: without U.S. Agent for Service, the FCC ID is no longer assigned.
+Since February 2023, the FCC requires this designation in every certification application: without a U.S. Agent for Service, the FCC ID is not assigned.
+For SDoC, the responsible party itself must be located in the US (47 CFR 2.909).

 Importers